Manage Test Harnesses

 Develop your model using internal test harnesses so that you can more easily share the model for review.
 When you complete your design and place the model under change control, convert to external harnesses.

-Use the change-controlled model as the starting point for a new design.
+Use the configuration management model as the starting point for a new design.
 Test the existing model with external harnesses to avoid modifying it.
 Then, create a copy of the existing model.
 Convert to internal harnesses for the new development phase.

 To change the test harness storage to external (or internal):